gitfarrah/gitfarrah/README.md

 # Hi there 👋, I'm Farrah Abdelrahman

-I'm a second year computer science student a passion for computer science, coding, and learning new technologies.
-Currently , I'm excited to explore the diverse landscape of computer science and develop my skills.
+I'm a sophomore computer science student with a passion for coding and learning new technologies , eagerly looking forward to the opportunities and experiences the future holds .
+Currently studing at MIU , I'm excited to explore the diverse landscape of computer science and develop my skills.

 # About Me